aalanwar/Data-Driven-Predictive-Control/README.md

 <br />

 ## Ack
+Note that portion of this code is from CORA toolbox and from Felix Gruber, and Matthias Althoff "Scalable Robust Model Predictive Control for Linear Sampled-Data Systems"
 We acknowledge the efforts by Paul George (UWaterloo) in fixing one Bug in the code.
 Many thanks!